-- A cell therapy where human stem or progenitor cells (collectively, "stem cells") either compose the therapy or are used to manufacture the cell therapy.
-Minimally manipulated bone marrow, minimally manipulated cord blood or unmodified hematopoietic stem cells (HSCs), are eligible only if being developed as a novel method of addressing a rare or unmet need. - ✓ A genetic therapy2 approach (i) that targets a human somatic cell for its therapeutic effect AND (ii) is intended to replace, regenerate, or repair the function of aged, diseased, damaged, or defective cells, tissues, and/or organs. - ✓ A small molecule or biologic that acts on or is dependent on endogenous human stem cells for its therapeutic effect, that is dependent on targeting human cancer stem cells for its therapeutic effect, that modifies a stem cell
+- ✓ A cell therapy where human stem or progenitor cells1 (collectively, "stem cells") either compose the therapy or are used to manufacture the cell therapy.
+Minimally manipulated bone marrow, minimally manipulated cord blood or unmodified hematopoietic stem cells (HSCs), are eligible only if being developed as a novel method of addressing a rare or unmet need. - A genetic therapy2 approach (i) that targets a human somatic cell for its therapeutic effect AND (ii) is intended to replace, regenerate, or repair the function of aged, diseased, damaged, or defective cells, tissues, and/or organs. - A small molecule or biologic that acts on or is dependent on endogenous human stem cells for its therapeutic effect, that is dependent on targeting human cancer stem cells for its therapeutic effect, that modifies a stem cell therapy, OR where a human stem cell is necessary to manufacture the therapy (e.g., extracellular vesicles).

-Under Proposition 14, progenitor cells are "multipotent or precursor cells that are partially differentiated but retain the ability to divide and give rise to differentiated cells."
+1 Under Proposition 14, progenitor cells are "multipotent or precursor cells that are partially differentiated but retain the ability to divide and give rise to differentiated cells."
 2 For the scope of this solicitation, CIRM considers genetic therapy to mean a human therapeutic intervention that: 1) alters the genomic sequence of cells or 2) introduces or directly manipulates nucleic acids (such as mRNAs, antisense oligonucleotides) in cells.
 The intervention may include strategies to repair a disease-causing gene sequence, remove or inactivate a disease-causing gene, or introduce new or modified nucleic acids that augment the therapeutic potential of the target cells.